FAQ

 Bear in mind though that every professional you contact will invest time and share their knowledge in trying to help you.
 Therefore, it is fair not to overdo it with the number of contact requests.

-What Are the Costs for Using Counselr?
+What are the costs for using Counselr?

 Using the Counselr website is completely free if you’re searching for a lawyer or mediator.
 You can browse profiles, read about professionals, and send them messages without incurring any cost.
 The legal professionals listed on Counselr pay an annual fee to be featured on the platform, so there is no charge to users for accessing the site.